mattermost/docs/source/integrate/github-interoperability.rst

 Run the ``/github settings`` slash command to update your settings for notifications and daily reminders.

 Run the ``/github setup`` slash command to configure the integration between GitHub and Mattermost.
-This command has the following subcommands:
+You can run this command to run the entire setup process, or run one of the following subcommands to revisit a particular setup step:

 - ``/github setup oauth``: Sets up the OAuth2 application in GitHub, establishing the necessary authorization connection between GitHub and Mattermost.
 - ``/github setup webhook``: Creates a webhook from GitHub to Mattermost, allowing real-time notifications and updates from GitHub to be sent to Mattermost channels.